 Jesús Rodríguez Moreno

-I’m an MRes/PhD candidate in Economics at Cardiff University.
-My research interests are public economics, development, labor economics, education, public policy, macroeconomics and political economy.
+I’m a PhD candidate in economics at University of Nottingham.
+My research interests are public economics, development, labor economics, economics of education, public policy, gender inequality and political economy.

 I worked as a research assistant at the Wales Fiscal Analysis, a research unit within the Wales Governance Centre (WGC) at Cardiff University.
 In 2022, I completed an MRes in Advanced Economics at Cardiff University.
 In 2020, I completed an MITx Micromaster Program in Data, Economics, and Development Policy designed by the Massachusetts Institute of Technology (MIT) and the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 In 2018, I received an MSc. in Economics from University of Warwick and a Master in Public Policy from IESA in 2012.